Sylviall81/Sylviall81/README.md

 <p> I recently completed a full stack developer bootcamp in October.
 At the age of 42, my journey has been anything but conventional.
 Born in Venezuela 🇻🇪 and currently living in Barcelona, my professional background includes a law degree ⚖️, a PhD. in politics 📚 and extensive experience on customer care roles.
-However, fueled by a passion for technology, I decided to reinvent myself and pivot towards a career in development.
+However, fueled by a passion for technology, I decided to pursue a new and exciting career path in development 🧑🏻‍💻.
   The decision to delve into coding was driven by a desire for growth and a love for problem-solving.
 Now, armed with a newfound skill set, I'm ready to contribute my unique perspective to the ever-evolving world of technology.
   Exciting times lie ahead, and I can't wait to see where this coding adventure takes me! 🚀🌍 </p>

 ### Languages